Goods

 Trademark applications and registrations in Class 15 over the past 15 years.

 Class 15 covers musical instruments, music stands and stands for musical instruments, and conductors' batons.
-With approximately 11,600 live marks, it is among the smallest goods classes, reflecting the relatively concentrated nature of the musical instrument manufacturing industry.
+It is among the smallest goods classes, reflecting the relatively concentrated nature of the musical instrument manufacturing industry.
 The class's narrow scope — limited exclusively to instruments and their most direct accessories — makes classification straightforward in most cases, but the boundary with audio equipment in Class 9 remains a persistent source of confusion.

 What's Included in Class 15